Upcoming Election Dates & Registration Deadlines

 To sign up, contact your local board of elections.

 The polls will be open from 7:00 am to 7:00 pm.

 - A poll manager or any voter has reason to believe that you might be ineligible to vote

 - Your name does not appear on the voter registration rolls

 All provisional ballots are kept separate and not counted on election night.
-It will be counted if your registration is verified.
 You will be given written instructions on the time and place of the provisional ballot hearings and, if the voter registration office can determine you were registered, the provisional ballot will be counted.

 Provisions for Voters with Disabilities